Lemonpi3/image-gallery/README.md

-# image-gallery with react and tailwindcss
+image-gallery with react and tailwindcss using pixabay API